Tropes A-D | Tropes E to H | Tropes I to L | Tropes M to P | Tropes Q to T | Tropes U to Z

 - Hannelore was certainly odd when first introduced, but she becomes a much different character than she was before, explained by her trying out new medication which doesn't mess with her demeanor as much.
 It's lampshaded and mentioned in-universe by Dr. Case as she recounts Hannelore's childhood.

-- Faye is the undisputed queen of this trope: When she first appears, her behavior is fairly run of the mill, if somewhat short tempered (her response to being asked if it's ok for Marten to ogle her: "If I sense any ogling, I will stab you and then poop in the wound").
+- When Faye first appears, her behavior is fairly run of the mill, if somewhat short tempered (her response to being asked if it's ok for Marten to ogle her: "If I sense any ogling, I will stab you and then poop in the wound").
 After a while, she becomes perky and cheerful, but violently short tempered, (she once threw Pintsize across the room for a comment about her ass), and also stopped using contractions.
 Then after a while, she became the cynical snarky person she is now.
 She's also using contractions again, despite the fact that trait got an explanation in-comic.
 Comparing Faye today with one of her two earlier incarnations, one could very easily be forgiven for thinking them totally different characters.

-- The ultimate example of Faye's character development is her relationship to alcohol.
+- Then there's her relationship to alcohol.
 She goes from being an enthusiastic social drinker to a full-blown alcoholic whose drinking at work gets her fired, then she goes into hospital with alcohol poisoning, then becomes a Recovered Addict who goes to AA meetings, then acquires sufficient self-discipline that she can throw a party at which (practically) everyone else is drinking and not touch a drop, although it's an effort for her.

 - Check, Please!: Here.